 Electric vehicles can be dangerous due to their quietness

-This problem has an immediate solution: “artificial engine sound” or AVAS (Acoustic Vehicle Alerting Systems).
+This problem has an immediate solution: the electric car sound or EV sound, also known as Acoustic Vehicle Alerting Systems (AVAS).

 THOR is a company with years of experience in sound systems and vehicular safety which has developed a very interesting solution for this problem.
-Company invented an advanced sound system that includes speakers, electronics, and software to provide any electric vehicle -cars, e-scooters, e-bikes, mopeds, and others- with a recognizable sound.
+The company has invented an advanced sound system that includes speakers, electronics, and software to provide any electric vehicle - cars, e-scooters, e-bikes, mopeds, and others - with a recognizable sound.

-THOR AVAS system based on high-quality sampled sounds that vary depending on parameters like speed, gas pedal position, location (urban/suburban), time of the day, and more.
+The THOR AVAS system is based on high-quality sampled sounds that vary depending on parameters like speed, gas pedal position, location (urban/suburban), time of the day, and more.
+So AVAS is the artificial engine sound.

 THOR AVAS works in compliance with international regulations such as UN R138, FMVSS №141, GB/T 37153–2018, which means that the systems are loud enough to alert pedestrians and other drivers that a vehicle is coming, but quiet enough to avoid noise pollution.